It’s been a whirlwind of a few weeks, friends, but at last we are here in Germany!

 In Frankfurt, we were met by my colleagues Martijn de Vries and Jeff Pubols, who lives and works in South Africa.
 They brought two vehicles to carry us up to Niederdresselndorf, where we are staying at Meisenweg 1 at the home of our director and his wife, Frank and Uschi Lautenschlager.
-Jonathan and Caleb are thrilled to be here, and it’s hard to rein in their curiosity and desire to explore absolutely everything.
+The boys are thrilled to be here, and it’s hard to rein in their curiosity and desire to explore absolutely everything.

 Katherine and I have accomplished a few of those little bureaucratic details since we arrived.
 Yesterday, we registered with the township, the Gemeinde Burbach, which is an important step towards acquiring the final work permit and visa.
 We looked at a flat to rent, but it was too small for us to be content during the long rental period required by the landlord — we do expect guests, after all.
 We also made arrangements with Wycliffe Germany for them to handle the transfer of donations from our generous financial partners through Wycliffe USA.
 Thank you, friends, for making this all possible!